 - End-to-end latency is dependent on all components in the workflow: capture, live encoder, upstream, server/cloud, downstream, player.

 - Latency is primarily based on stream buffers and streaming protocols used.
 Buffers can happen on all parts of a stream, encoder, streamer, server, CDN and player.

-- The new nanoStream H5Live player part of nanoStream Cloud can be used for plugin-free, browser-based low latency playback.
+- nanoStream H5Live player (nanoPlayer), part of nanoStream Cloud, can be used for browser-based low latency playback on any device.

-- The new nanoStream Webcaster broadcaster part of nanoStream Cloud can be used for plugin-free, browser-based low latency broadcast (live encoding).
+- nanoStream Webcaster broadcaster part of nanoStream Cloud can be used for plugin-free, browser-based low latency broadcast (live encoding).

 Which Systems (OS) do you support?

 All existing major browsers and platforms are supported which support H264/AAC live playback.